All Episodes

 And I'm not trying to be dramatic about anything here, and I'm not engaging in wishful thinking.

-I'm just saying what's in my gut.
+I'm just telling you what's in my gut.

-Something is going on with this univision, and that is a huge audience.
+Something is going on with this Univision, and that is a huge audience.

 It was last night.

-Well, I don't know what I'm talking about.
+I don't know what I'm talking about.

-No, you've this is the first you've heard about this?
+No, you've, this is the first you've heard about this?

 That's my point.

-But the Hispanics who watched it watched it, and they watched it in droves, and they saw a treatment of Fast and Furious that they've not seen anywhere else other than on Univision in the uh in the Obama interview.
+And they saw a treatment of Fast and Furious that they've not seen anywhere else other than on Univision in the Obama interview, the Telemundo, wherever it was.

 I'm just telling you, it may be nothing.